sestaton/Transposome/README.md

 **BASIC USAGE**

-Following successful installation, fill out the sample configuration file in the 'config' directory in the Transposome distribution, specifying the location of data files and parameters for analysis.
+Following installation, fill out the sample configuration file in the 'config' directory in the Transposome distribution, specifying the location of data files and parameters for analysis.

 Then, simply run the `transposome` program, specifying your configuration file: